 Zimbabwe would have made far much more progress on its obligation to clear the country of landmines.
 What we have achieved so far has been largely due to our own efforts.
-If we continue at the current funding level about \$10 000 000 (USD) we could go beyond 30 years before we completely clear the country of AP mines.
-However if assistance is provided by 2009, we could take up to 2015 (7 years) to complete demining all AP mines in the country.
-This will be achieved by carrying out combined military humanitarian and commercial demining and USD 138.3m will be required.
-There will be two (2) military and one (1) civilian groups carrying de-mining concurrently.
-The programme of activity for the seven years requested is given in this document.
+If we continue at the current funding level about \$10 000 (USD) we could go beyond 30 years before we completely clear the country of AP mines.
+However if assistance is provided by 2009, we could take up to 2016 (7 years) to complete demining all AP mines in the country.
+Amount required depends on whether we continue with humanitarian military demining or we combine with commercial deminers.
+The cost will be USD 44 375 530.00 for military humanitarian demining and if we adopt the combined option, USD 45 442 530.00 will be required.

 We are very hopeful that the international community will fulfil its obligation and Zimbabwe demining activities will be supported.
-The request for extension is for seven years that is up to 2015 if we get support from 2009.
+The request for extension is for seven years that is up to 2016 if we get support from 2009.